alimac/finding-the-entrance/README.md

 <!-- .element class="fragment" style="word-spacing: 8px;" -->

 Note:
-- Developer and system administrator based in Chicago
+- System administrator and web developer based in Chicago
+- Learning organizations, automation and making open source friendly to beginners
 - Doing Drupal for ~4 years, active in the community for ~2 years
 - Where is the Drupal community?